Child Support Glossary

 A procedure where an income withholding order can be sent directly to the obligor parent's employer in another state, without the need to use the IV-D Agency or court system in the NCP's state.
 This triggers withholding unless the NCP contests and no pleadings or registration are required.
 The Act does not restrict who may send an income withholding notice across state lines.
 Although the sender will ordinarily be a child support Agency or the obligee, the obligor or any other person may supply an employer with an income withholding order.
 (See also: Income Withholding; Wage Withholding)

 The paying out of collected child support funds.

-The portion of an employee's earnings that remains after deductions required by law (e.g., taxes) and that is used to determine the amount of an employee's pay subject to a garnishment, attachment, or child support withholding order.
+The portion of an employee's earnings remaining after deductions required by law (e.g., taxes); used to determine the amount of an employee's pay subject to a garnishment, attachment, or child support withholding order.

-The court's decision of what should be done about a dispute that has been brought to its attention.
+The court's decision of what should be done about a dispute.
 For instance, the disposition of the court may be that child support is ordered or an obligation is modified.